 Anaphora as a Literary Device: Usage and Meaning

-It should be said that many of us hear and read examples of anaphora every day without even realizing it.
+It is true that many of us hear and read examples of anaphora every day without even realizing it.
 They are in the lyrics of the music we dance too.
 They are in the speeches we hear our politicians make.
 They are in the poetry and literature that we love to read.
 They are in the sermons we listen too.

-An Anaphora is a simple rhetorical device which, when deployed at the beginning of two or more successive sentences or phrases, can be tremendously effective in making your message more compelling and emotive.
+An Anaphora is a simple rhetorical device which, when deployed at the beginning of two or more successive sentences or phrases, can be tremendously useful in making your message more compelling and emotive.

-It can be a single repeated word or phrase and its proper use can be a powerful and persuasive technique when communicating with others.
+It can be a single repeated word or phrase, and its proper use can be a powerful and persuasive technique when communicating with others.
 It is for this reason that many public speakers and politicians use this device within their speeches.
-The repeated words assist them in placing emphasis on their ideas and message.
+The repeated words assist them in emphasizing their ideas and message.

-It is hardly surprising therefore that songwriters also make great use of anaphora.
+It is hardly surprising, therefore, that songwriters also make great use of anaphora.
 They often embed them within their lyrics.
-When a lyricist gets this right it can result in a very powerful and memorable song.
+When a lyricist gets this right, it can result in a compelling and memorable song.

 Definition of Anaphora